Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/GraphQL.md

 ## Extensions

 - `TotalOfContentTypeBuilder`: An `IContentTypeBuilder` which adds the `totalOfContentType` integer field to your top level `ContentItem`s in your schema.
-(Register it as Scoped.)
+Needs to be registered as `Scoped`.

+## Services

+- `PartIndexAliasProvider`: Eliminates boilerplate for `IIndexAliasProvider` for indexes with a name ending in `PartIndex`.